Originally published at Techvibes.com

 PEOPLE ARE WILLING TO MENTOR

 It is surprising how open people are to sharing their own story while helping encourage you to develop your own.
 A lot of people are willing to mentor.
 I have been fortunate to find people who voluntarily want to tell me everything they know to help me try to get ahead.
-I also mentor now too and feel good about sharing the things I have learned in hopes of saving someone else the hassle of having to eat some of the harsh lessons that are out there in the business world.
+I also mentor now too and feel good about sharing the things I have learned in hopes of saving someone else the hassle of having to eat some of the harsh lessons that are out there.

 I have been asked before how I find my mentors.
 Networking in new circles, going to events where there are successful people from your industry, continuing to make new friends, or joining an organization that will match you with one.
 A mentor can be disguised as a more mature friend that evolves to be someone you listen to that has taken a vested interest in helping you get ahead.

 When the time is right, pay it forward and offer someone else your time.
-Volunteering as a Big Sister for Big Brothers Big Sisters and for the Canadian Youth Business Foundation has allowed me to learn a lot from my matches as a mentor myself.
+Volunteering as a Big Sister for Big Brothers Big Sisters and Futurepreneur, has allowed me to learn a lot from my matches as a mentor myself.
 In most cases, these types of relationships are reciprocal.